 The University of Wisconsin–Madison introduces a new initiative to increase access to education — UW–Madison Online.
-The program’s first fully online bachelor’s in personal finance will start in fall 2020, with more bachelor’s degree options to follow in the coming years.
+The program’s first fully online bachelor’s in consumer finance and financial planning* will start in fall 2020, with more bachelor’s degree options to follow in the coming years.

 UW–Madison Online increases opportunities for students who can’t attend in person and want to balance work, family or other obligations.
-The online undergraduate degree in personal finance is designed for people who have earned some college credits or an associate degree and want to complete their bachelor’s.
+The online undergraduate degree in consumer finance and financial planning is designed for people who have earned some college credits or an associate degree and want to complete their bachelor’s.

 UW–Madison Chancellor Rebecca Blank has talked about the importance of strengthening educational outcomes and increasing access.
 The addition of a fully online undergraduate degree program by 2020 helps accomplish this.
-UW–Madison Online and the online Bachelor of Science in Personal Finance expands on the university’s mission to reach students across the state and around the world, allowing more people to reach their potential and their goals.
+UW–Madison Online and the online Bachelor of Science in Consumer Finance & Financial Planning expands on the university’s mission to reach students across the state and around the world, allowing more people to reach their potential and their goals.

 “Online options expand access and allow us to bring a UW–Madison degree within reach for more nontraditional undergraduates,” Blank says.
-“Personal finance is a degree that is surging in popularity nationally, and we have the #2 ranked program in the country, and this online program taps into that.”
+“Consumer finance is a degree that is surging in popularity nationally.
+UW–Madison has the #2 ranked personal finance program in the country, and this online program taps into that.”

 Provost John Karl Scholz says the long-term goal is to grow UW–Madison’s online presence in a way that advances its public mission to remove barriers to a college degree for more Wisconsin students while maintaining excellence, a hallmark of the UW–Madison campus.

 “We have a real opportunity to help people build a better future for themselves and improve degree attainment in the state of Wisconsin,” Scholz says.

 Eligible students can ask questions and apply for the first UW–Madison Online program now.
 Students can start the fully online bachelor’s program in fall 2020, spring 2021, summer 2021 and beyond.
 All program courses are online so students can learn from anywhere in the world.
 UW–Madison Online degrees are designed to be flexible, so students can choose their course load and keep career and family commitments.